77Tigers/lang_stuff/website/plan.md

 add "add to core" to flashcards fix flashcard formatting add extra layers of defence to chatgpt translation
- - prevent full sentences
+ - even more alternative prompts add keyboard shortcuts for reading mode and add to core tie reading mode to add to core blur out add to core when no card selected use right click for something add ability to edit meanings add upside-down mode for lolz

- - provide definitions
+## long term:
- - multiple slightly different prompts add keyboard shortcuts for reading mode and add to core tie reading mode to add to core add side panel info blur out add to core when no card selected add "redo better" with right click add ability to edit meanings remove need to reload after add-to-core
+other language support